Our Perimeter Report

 As of the end of May 2023, 318 applications for registration were received, of which 300 have been determined and 18 remained under assessment.
 Of the 300 determined, 41 firms were registered, 218 applications were withdrawn, 30 were rejected and 11 were refused.

-As legislated for by the Treasury, from 1 September 2023 cryptoasset firms who are executing transfers of funds will be required to collect and submit information when executing any cryptoassets transfer in order to comply with the Financial Action Taskforce ‘travel rule’.
+As legislated for by the Treasury, since 1 September 2023 cryptoasset firms who are executing transfers of funds will be required to collect and submit information when executing any cryptoassets transfer in order to comply with the Financial Action Taskforce ‘travel rule’.

 This will make it harder for criminals, terrorists and bad actors to use cryptoassets within the UK market.